stackernews/booger/README.md

 # how to compile with different permissions

-If you try to access things that a hardened booger executable isn't permitted to access (like a remote postgres or a `booger.jsonc` not in pwd), deno's runtime will prompt you to access them.
+If you try to access things that a secure booger executable isn't permitted to access (like a remote postgres or a `booger.jsonc` not in pwd), deno's runtime will prompt you to access them.
 If you'd like to avoid deno's prompts, you'll need to compile booger with different permissions.